 Stock images from Steven Spielberg’s film Schindler’s List.

-Boys hanging out at the Lublin Quarry, in front of film set ruins, preparing to make a film.
+Boys at the Lublin Quarry, in front of film set ruins, preparing to make a film.

 German Tour Group, KL Plaszow Memorial Park

 The walk to the Umschlagplatz in Lublin, following the route that the Jews were marched out of the ghetto, the last stage before their deportation to the death camps.